yajatkaul/SocketNotifs/README.md

 ## Features
 * Establishes WebSocket connections seamlessly.
 * Android-side implementation is complete with required permissions and services.
 * iOS implementation is planned and coming soon.
+(I dont have a mac/ios device)

 ## Installation
 Add the dependency to your pubspec.yaml file: